armory/docs/content/en/docs/spinnaker-user-guides/kayenta.md

 ## Overview

-Kayenta is an automated canarying analysis (ACA) service that is provided through Armory Spinnaker.
+Kayenta is an automated canarying analysis (ACA) service that is provided through Spinnaker.
 The goal of Kayenta is to provide the end user with confidence that a deployment is safe through automation and intelligence.

 Kayenta uses real-time data sources to validate that a canary is good or bad.
 Today, Kayenta supports the following real-time data sources: